 If you wish to modify the access card tool, order kit 076-1213.
 The kit contains an access card and a piece of EMI gasket that can be cut and added to the top of the card.
-The additional thickness on the card will improve the contact with each bezel latch.
+The additional thickness on the card will improve the chances of making contact with each bezel latch.